pysal/pysal.github.io/install.md

 ## Installing individual packages

-Each individual package could be installed by itself via pip or from source.
-However, it should be noted that some packages rely on others as dependencies.
-For example, `giddy` has `esda`, `mapclassify` and `libpysal` as dependencies, which means that the installation of `giddy` will automatically install `esda`, `mapclassify` and `libpysal` if your machine does not have these three packages pre-installed.
+Each individual package in the PySAL ecosystem can also installed individually via pip or from source.
 Take `giddy` as an example:

 ### Installing via pip